Hot topics in nutrition generally see fat, carbs and protein making headlines – now, its time to bring fibre into the limelight!

 10 Surprisingly High Fibre Foods

 Four times the fibre of strawberries and blueberries, these little morsels certainly pack a nutritional punch!
-They make for perfect muesli toppers; go beautifully into smoothies and to boot, they are a superb source of antioxidants.
+They make for perfect muesli toppers; go beautifully into smoothies and they are a superb source of antioxidants.
 Affectionately known as natures candy, half a cup of raspberries provides 4.2g of fibre.

 Hands up if you usually credit avocado for its healthy fats?
 While you’re certainly on the money, avocados are also a great source of fibre.
 With around 7g of fibre found in half an avocado, it’s time to become an avocado aficionado.